 - 6. To display the Job Queue page, click Job Queue.
-Use this page to view and manage the staged firmware updates or click OK to refresh the current page and view the status of the firmware update. - (i) NOTE: If you navigate away from the page without saving the updates, an error message is displayed and all the uploaded content is lost.
+Use this page to view and manage the staged firmware updates or click OK to refresh the current page and view the status of the firmware update. - NOTE: If you navigate away from the page without saving the updates, an error message is displayed and all the uploaded content is lost. - NOTE: You will not be able to proceed further, if the session gets expired after uploading the firmware file.
+This issue can be only resolved by RACADM reset.